athawe/AT-Enmity-Cycle/Pathfinder 2E/Enmity Cycle/NPCs/Antagonists/Lingering Note/Salmus Laughter.md

 %% Essential information for the PCs, necessary clues, etc. _NOT_ key info about the NPC (that's what background is for). %%

 1. male human tiefling bard 3
-2. slips in propaganda for the Lingering Note as he tells news to a live audience at the Two Knight brewery in Grand Market
+2. slips in propaganda for the Lingering Note as he tells news to a live audience at the Two Knight brewery in Grand Market.
+3. Hands out pamphlets with detailing of upcoming affairs.  *Decipher Writing* (secret Society check, DC 15)

 ### Statblock